UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 # Getting Started

-We will now look at the process we expect contributors to take when suggesting fixes, new content or the review of existing content.
+We will now look at the process we expect contributors to take when suggesting fixes, new content or a review of existing content.

 ## Issues